A Guide to Hosting International Visiting Scholars

 - IPIA and the campus Office of Global Engagement may be able to provide current information on housing availability on and off campus.

-- If possible, meet the visitor yourself at the airport or bus station.
+- If possible, meet the visitor yourself upon arrival at the airport.

 - If meeting the visitor is not possible, arrange transport and communicate a clear back-up plan.

 - Visitors arriving from overseas are likely to be tired and disoriented upon arrival.
 Signage and instructions may be unfamiliar.
 Make it as easy and comfortable for them as possible.

 - Arrange local hospitality upon arrival.